 Approved by Congress in 1938, the Fair Labor Standards Act (FLSA) provided the foundation for basic worker’s rights.
 This legislation established that a regular workweek would consist of 40 hours, at 8 hours each day.
 Also, overtime work must be paid at one-and-a-half times regular pay.
-The FLSA also established a minimum wage and restricted child labor.
+The FLSA also established a minimum wage and hour claims, and restricted child labor.

 The minimum wage is currently $7.25 per hour, although many states have enacted higher minimum wage requirements.
 For instance, California’s minimum wage was raised to $9.00 per hour as of July 1, 2014.
 Some jobs, such as servers or waiters, operate under a tipped rate, which is lower than the standard.
 However, if a server’s tips do not add up to minimum wage, the employer is required to make up the difference.